 Some considerations you may wish to take into account when thinking about what to preserve and share (adapted from Open University, 2016):

 At the end of the day, the decision of what data to retain and for how long is not always clear cut and straightforward.
 By considering the above and documenting the justification of your decisions in your data management plan, you can ensure that the treatment of your data is as transparent as possible, should anyone wish to interrogate it.

 For retention, unless your funder or publisher stipulates otherwise, the University Research Data Policy recommends that:

 Considerations before sharing data

 Personal data must be managed in accordance with EU and UK data protection legislation.
 You can only share personal data gathered for research purposes with other researchers if you have informed consent for data sharing.
 Your information sheets and consent form should tell study participants how their data will be shared, and with whom.
-The UK Data Service has guidance on drafting of consent forms and information sheets.
+The UK Data Service RDM guidance includes guidance on drafting of consent forms and information sheets.